Gum Disease Treatment

 During or following scaling and root planing therapy, your dentist may recommend that the gum pockets be treated with antibiotic therapy.
 This will soothe irritation and promote a faster healing response after treatment.

-Your dentist may recommend that the patient returns about 4-6 weeks after the initial therapy.
+Your dentist in Chicago, IL may recommend that the patient returns about 4-6 weeks after the initial therapy.
 Your dental team will thoroughly examine the gums during this appointment to see how well the pockets have healed.
 Additional and more intensive treatments may indicate if the gum pockets have not recovered to the expected results.

 Benefits of Scaling & Root Planing